alejandro-lopez/cordova-save-image-gallery/README.md

 This plugin (based on [devgeeks/Canvas2ImagePlugin](http://github.com/devgeeks/Canvas2ImagePlugin)) allows you to save base64 data as a png/jpg image into the device (iOS Photo Library, Android Gallery or WindowsPhone 8 Photo Album).

-The plugin is a kind of fork of the [Nexxa/cordova-base64-to-gallery/](http://github.com/Nexxa/cordova-base64-to-gallery) but with a cleaner history and some extra features - like supporting saving into JPG, sending parameters in an easier way, etc.
+The plugin is a kind of fork of the [agomezmoron/cordova-base64-to-gallery/](https://github.com/agomezmoron/cordova-save-image-gallery) adapted to save pictures on android 11

 ## Alerts